emqx/emqx-docs/en_US/changes/auth-4.4-to-5.1-compatibility.md

-# Authentication / Authorization Compatibility between v4.4 and v5.1
+# Authentication / Authorization Compatibility Between EMQX 4.4 and EMQX 5.1

+This page presents the compatibility information for authentication and authorization configurations between EMQX 4.4 and EMQX 5.1.

-## Common Changes
+## Common Imcompatibility Changes

-### SSL options
+### SSL Options

-All providers using external connections (MySQL, PostgreSQL, MongoDB, Redis, HTTP) have the same options for establishing secure connection via TLS under ssl key: https://www.emqx.io/docs/en/v5.0/network/overview.html#tls-for-external-resource-access.
+EMQX 5.1 provides the option of enabling TLS when there is a need to access external resources, such as connecting to a database (MySQL, PostgreSQL, MongoDB, Redis) for authentication, or using password-based authentication with access to a web server via HTTPS.
+For more information, refer to [TLS for External Resource Access](https://docs.emqx.com/en/enterprise/v5.1/network/overview.html#tls-for-external-resource-access).

 ### Placeholders

-Backends supporting some kind of data interpolation (MySQL, PostgreSQL, MongoDB, Redis, HTTP for external requests, JWT for data interpolation) support ${variable} placeholders instead of %X ones.
+Backends that support some kind of data interpolation (MySQL, PostgreSQL, MongoDB, Redis, HTTP for external requests, JWT for data interpolation) now use '${variable}' placeholders instead of '%X' ones.

 ## Authentication